pradeepsengarr/Image-recognition/README.md

 Real-Time Object & Text Detection App (notebook + streamlit.py file) Overview
 This project demonstrates a real-time application that detects objects and reads visible text from a webcam feed.
-The goal was to create a simple yet effective tool for live computer vision tasks, combining state-of-the-art deep learning for object detection with fast OCR for reading text from physical environments.
+The goal was to create a simple yet effective tool for live computer vision tasks, combining state-of-the-art deep learning for object detection with fast OCR for reading text from physical environments

 Features
 Detects multiple objects from live video using YOLOv8